 This modifier should be included with the CPT code for the same scenario involving modifier 76 but when a different physician performs the repeat procedure.
 (Note: Medicare considers all physicians in the same group practice with the same specialty to be the same physician.)

-50 – bilateral procedure
+50 – the bilateral procedure

 This modifier relates to circumstances in which both sides of the body are imaged or a procedure is performed on both sides of the body.
 Do not use this modifier if the code is written as a bilateral procedure or service, as it is expected to be performed on both sides.
-Also, “both sides” does not mean front and back (AP/PA and lateral); it refers to right and left sides.
+Also, “both sides” do not mean front and back (AP/PA and lateral); it refers to the right and left sides.

 LT/RT – left side/right side

-Depending on the side of the body that is imaged, one of these modifiers is be appended to the code to reflect only one side was imaged.
+Depending on the side of the body that is imaged, one of these modifiers is to be appended to the code to reflect only one side was imaged.